-Older Australians have been labelled as the “winners” after the Budget announcement last night.
+Older Australians have been labelled as the “winners” after the Budget announcement earlier in the month.
 At first glance, that certainly looks to be the case!
 But, dig a little deeper and it may not be quite as bright and shiny as it initially seems.

 A total of $1.6 billion has been allocated to Home Care Packages, which translates to 23,000 new Packages being released from November.
 However, of these 23,000 Home Care Packages, 8,000 have been allocated to Level 2 and Level 3 Home Care Packages and 5,000 to Level 1 Home Care Packages.